Anti Encroachment Operation Continues - UrduPoint

 Anti Encroachment Operation Continues

-SARGODHA, (UrduPoint / Pakistan Point News - 22nd Jan, 2025) A grand anti-encroachment operation is underway in markets and on major
+MULTAN, (UrduPoint / Pakistan Point News - 23rd Jan, 2025) The district administration launched a massive anti-encroachment operation here on

 Recent Stories